ZihaoXuan/zihaoxuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Zihao Xuan received the B.S. degree in mechano-electronic engineering from Xidian University, Xi’an, China, in 2017, and the Ph.D.
-Degree in electronic science and technology from University of Science and Technology of China, Hefei, Anhui, China, in 2023.
+Zihao Xuan is a postdoctoral fellow at the Hong Kong University of Science and Technology and a member of the AI Chip Center for Emerging Smart Systems (ACCESS) under InnoHK.
+He received the B.S. degree in mechano-electronic engineering from Xidian University in 2017, and the Ph.D.
+Degree in electronic science and technology from University of Science and Technology of China in 2023 with Prof. Yi Kang's advised.

 He is currently a postdoctoral fellow in the Department of Electronic and Computer Engineering at The Hong Kong University of Science and Technology and a member of the AI Chip Center for Emerging Smart Systems (ACCESS) under InnoHK.

 My research interest includes efficient neural network algorithms and their implementation on chips.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).